The last death eaters

 After dinner, they walked by the river.
 The air was soft on the skin.
 There was a faint smell of dust and mould, in this part of town, but the breeze was fresh enough, once you got used to it.
 The grass looked pityful on the little alley.
 But it was quiet.
 And it was home.
 It had always been.

-« So, you’re stealing from the archives of the ministry, now? » he smirked.
+« So, you’re stealing from the archives of the ministry, now? »

 -I didn’t steal.
 I borrowed.
 Serves them right for not providing a student proper ressources. »